Clean energy for a stable climate

 Cleaner heating options

-• Thermal Energy Networks
+Thermal Energy Networks

-I worked closely with advocates and committee members on legislation (S.305/Act 142) that supports clean heating at the neighborhood-level via Thermal Energy Networks or TENs.
+I worked closely with advocates and committee members on 2024 legislation (S.305/Act 142) that supports clean heating at the neighborhood-level via Thermal Energy Networks or TENs.
 To reduce our reliance on fossil fuels for heating buildings, this technology brings the concept of geothermal energy to a larger footprint like a neighborhood or downtown.
 Underground networks of water-filled pipes can provide heating and cooling to connected buildings using networked geothermal, taking advantage of the stable temperature deep below the ground, and/or waste heat from other systems like wastewater.
 The bill we passed clarifies that municipalities may operate a TEN just like a public water or wastewater system, without requiring authorization from the Public Utilities Commission (PUC).
 For electric utilities to develop such networks, the bill tasks the PUC with some analysis of the permitting, construction, operation, and rates of TENs as well as recommendations for any necessary statutory changes.

-• Affordable Heat Act (S.5/Act 18)
+Affordable Heat Act (S.5/Act 18)

 What is the Affordable Heat Act?

-This is a complex law passed in 2023 that sets Vermont on a course to cleaner heating, reducing our reliance on fossil fuel sources that contribute to climate change.
-It directs the Public Utilities Commission (PUC) to design a program that would drive more investment in clean heating equipment and energy efficiency improvements for households and businesses.
-The program must direct a set amount of clean heat program benefits to low- and moderate-income Vermonters to ensure an equitable roll-out.
-Funding from requiring fuel dealers to earn or buy clean heat credits based on the amount of heating fuel sold would be used to help Vermonters transition to lower-cost, sustainable clean heat (weatherizing homes, installing cold-climate heat pumps, etc.).
+This was a complex law passed in 2023 that encouraged cleaner heating, reducing our reliance on fossil fuel sources that contribute to climate change.
+It directed the Public Utilities Commission (PUC) to design a program that would drive more investment in clean heating equipment and energy efficiency improvements for households and businesses.
+Here is an overview of the clean heat standard program envisioned in the bill.

-• Keeping electric rates affordable
+Keeping electric rates affordable